Nima, Accra: Shooting

 On 18 January 2022, a violent clash took place between two rival groups at Nima and Mamobi.
-Members of the gangs were seen on video shooting at each other with others holding cutlasses and clubs.
-About seven people were arrested by the Ghana Police Service.
-GHS20,000 bounty were placed on the heads of the two gang leaders Kumordzi and Bombom and were declared wanted.
-Farouk Daudi was arrested by the Police in collaboration with the National Investigation Bureau for his involvement in the clash.
+Members of the gangs attacked with guns, cutlasses, and clubs.
+Some seven people were arrested by the Ghana Police Service.
+GHS20,000 bounty were placed on the heads of the two gang leaders: Kumordzi and Bombom and were declared wanted.
+Farouk Daudi was arrested for his involvement in the clash.

-Condemnation

-Nafis Quaye who is a youth activist and the president of World Youth Opportunity condemned the violence calling it 'unproductive and destructive.'